University or college student requirements

 |More than 30 credits||Admission is based on college GPA calculated using the most recent 30 transferable credits taken|

-Because of enrolment limitations, many programs require a higher average for admission than stated above.
-For more information about specific programs requirements, please visit the Vancouver Academic Calendar and the Okanagan Academic Calendar.
-Applicants should contact their faculty or school for a statement of admission requirements for the program that they are applying to.
+Because of enrolment limitations, many degrees require a higher average for admission than stated above.
+For more information about degree-specific requirements, please visit the Vancouver Academic Calendar and the Okanagan Academic Calendar.
+Applicants should contact their faculty or school for a statement of admission requirements for the degree that they are applying to.
 At the time of your application, an admissions advisor will review your previous coursework and place you in the appropriate year level.
 Use the tables below to get an idea of what you’ll need to be admitted to each faculty on each campus.